 The government's goal is to proceed with a sustainable fiscal policy.
 The medium-term budgetary objective of the government is a general government structural surplus.
 A strict fiscal policy will ensure that a low level of government debt is maintained, which is a prerequisite for ensuring the long-term sustainability of public finances.

-The priorities (set in the State Budget Strategy 2014-2017) of the government are:
+The priorities (set in the State Budget Strategy 2015-2018) of the Government of the Republic for 2015 are:

 More information: Ministry of Finance